“Although he went through indescribable trauma you never thought of him as a victim. He loved this country. He loved life.”

 Robert Rinder, grandson of Moishe Malenicky

 After World War 2, the British government agreed to take in 1,000 orphaned child survivors of the Nazi concentration camps.
-Only 732 could be found.
-They were flown to special hostels set up in the UK for their rehabilitation and recovery.
+Only 732 children came to the UK.
+They were flown to special hostels set up for their rehabilitation and recovery.